sree314/pj3d/README.md

 The `pj3d print` command invokes `CuraEngine` to generate `.gcode` files from the STL models.
-If `CuraEngine` does not work, and you're using a recent version of Cura (5.2.2 and newer, but newer versions such as 5.7 use a different `AppRun` and won't work anymore), try:
+If `CuraEngine` does not work, and you're using a recent version of Cura (5.2.2 and newer, but versions from 5.5 use a different `AppRun` and won't work anymore), try:

 ```
 ln -sf /path/to/Ultimaker-Cura-5.2.2-linux.AppImage ~/.local/bin/CuraEngine